AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 and under the earth, are enumerated as classes of the subjects of the exalted Redeemer.\"[^152]

-And **Alford** observes: \"The inference every intelligent reader will draw from the fact here announced: it is not purgatory; it is not universal restitution; but it is one which throws blessed light on one of the darkest enigmas of divine justice.\"
+And Alford observes: \"The inference every intelligent reader will draw from the fact here announced: it is not purgatory; it is not universal restitution; but it is one which throws blessed light on one of the darkest enigmas of divine justice.\"

-**Timotheus II**, patriarch of the Nestorians, wrote that \"by the prayers of the saints the souls of sinners may pass from Gehenna to Paradise.\"[^153]
+Timotheus II, patriarch of the Nestorians, wrote that \"by the prayers of the saints the souls of sinners may pass from Gehenna to Paradise.\"[^153]

-Says **Uhlhorn**[^154]: \"For deceased persons their relatives brought gifts on the anniversary of their death, a beautiful custom which vividly exhibited the connection between the church above and the church below.\"
+Says Uhlhorn[^154]: \"For deceased persons their relatives brought gifts on the anniversary of their death, a beautiful custom which vividly exhibited the connection between the church above and the church below.\"

 \"One fact stands out very clearly from the pages of patristic